gotchoices/MyCHIPs/doc/Lifts.md

 ![A Simple Lift](Lifts-1.jpg "Visualizing a Lift With Four Participants")

-This example considers 4 trading entities.
+This example considers four trading entities.
 In this example, there are two people and two companies.
 The arrows indicate the normal flow of credits, or credit promises (think of payments).
 So presumably, products and services are flowing in the opposite direction.

-For example, person B works for company A and shops at company C.  Person D works for company C and shops at copmany A.
+For example, person B works for company A and shops at company C.  Person D works for company C and shops at company A.

 Entities do not always have to alternate between companies and people in this way.
 But generally, you are selling something (product, services, or labor) to